google/knative-gcp/docs/install/README.md

 Applying the `config` dir will:

-- create a new namespace, `cloud-run-events`.
+- Create a new namespace, `cloud-run-events`.
-- install new CRDs,
+- Install new CRDs:
+  - `channels.pubsub.cloud.run`
   - `pullsubscriptions.pubsub.cloud.run`
+  - `topics.pubsub.cloud.run`
-- install a controller to operate on the new resources, `cloud-run-events/cloud-run-events-controller`.
+- Install a controller Deployment to operate on the new resources, `cloud-run-events/cloud-run-events-controller`.
+- Install a webhook Deployment to validate and mutate the new resources, `cloud-run-events/cloud-run-events-webhook`.
-- install a new service account, `cloud-run-events/cloud-run-events-controller`.
+- Install a new ServiceAccount, `cloud-run-events/cloud-run-events-controller`.
-- provide RBAC for that service account.
+- Provide RBAC for that ServiceAccount.

 ## Uninstalling Cloud Run Events